2023 Moose River Atlassing Trip Log

 Day 3 (June 11): Point Counts and Move Downriver to “Mourning Warbler Beach”

 We awoke at 4:45 to a very cold morning (2° C), but fortunately the water had not risen any more in the night.
 The wind was still blowing strongly from the north, but as we observed the previous day, once we were in the woods, we could hardly hear the wind.
-Therefore, we did conduct the local Point Counts in 17UMS83.
+Therefore, we did conduct the local point counts in 17UMS83.
 This required a scramble up the bank of the river (due to very low water levels), then bushwhacking through 100-200m of mixed forest, then slogging through dry spruce bog.
-Most of the actual Point Counts were in the dry spruce bog.
+Most of the actual point counts were in the dry spruce bog.
 In the bog, it is easy to navigate between the sparse black spruce, but tough going for the thighs wading through sphagnum moss.
 It is similar to walking through 30 cm of fresh snow.
 The highlight for several of us was Connecticut Warblers, so rarely seen in the south and so ubiquitous in the spruce bog!

-Having completed the Point Counts, we had brunch, packed and headed downstream.
+Having completed the point counts, we had brunch, packed and headed downstream.
 We kept to the right (south/east) side of the river as much as possible, in accordance with the local knowledge.
 We had to walk / line the boats through shallow rapids several times.
-We crossed the river to the north/west shore above Louise Island to make camp near one set of Point Counts.
+We crossed the river to the north/west shore above Louise Island to make camp near one set of point counts.
 Mourning Warblers sang us to sleep.
 It didn’t take much as we were all exhausted from a very long, tough, but rewarding day.

 Arriving onshore.
 (Photo credit: Shiela Craig)